dynamsoft-docs/capture-vision-docs-mobile/programming/ios/user-guide/get-original-image.md

 # Obtain Original Image

-This page is the guide of how to obtain the original image that used for data capturing.
+This page is the guide on how to obtain the original image used for data capture.

 ## Use Original Image Hash ID